simonpercic/OkLog/README.md

 Unfortunately, there is no workaround with the current system.
 Nevertheless, everything should work fine for the majority of cases.

-This library uses [Timber](https://github.com/JakeWharton/timber) for the actual logging, which splits lines that are too long, so you can see if a response was longer than the limit.
+This library optionally uses [Timber](https://github.com/JakeWharton/timber) for the actual logging, which splits lines that are too long, so you can see if a response was longer than the limit.

 ## Change Log